fakeid30/BlackpearlFAQ/FAQ.md

 **A**: First you need to click on the report button, this can be found at the bottom of the post.
 Then you need to give the report reason and click on the report.
 Alternatively, under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A) drop your link and ask for a remove.
 In both ways, you have to wait until the staff process your report.

 ### Q: Approval applies to all sections?
 **A**: If you have a BOOMER tag, then only Golden Guide section posts need approval.
-However, if you do not have a BOOMER Tag, then all your post need approval.
+However, if you don't have a BOOMER Tag, then all your post need approval.

 ### Q: How can I change my user name?
 **A**: If you have a DONATOR Tag, then you can change your user name in every 24 hours.
 Moreover, If you do not have a DONATOR Tag, then you can change your user name only once in 30 days.